oSoWoSo/disroot-howto/pages/02.tutorials/03.Email/03.Webmail/00.Migration/02.backup/docs.en.md

     active: true
 ---

-# How to backup your contacts
+# How to backup your contacts and import them into Roundcube
 Although there should be no problem with switching webmail clients, it is highly recommended that you backup your addressbook.

-The easiest and quickest way is to _export_ your contacts from the **Contacts** app in the cloud.
+The suggested, easiest and quickest way is to _export_ your contacts from the **Contacts** app in the cloud.

 ## Exporting contacts from the cloud